Manis99803/Emotion_Analysis/README.md

 //Things which are to be installed to run the file

-nltk
+nltk,
-tkinter (If windows user)
+tkinter (If windows user),
-numpy
+numpy,
 BeautifulSoup